 TSTA recently hosted a roundtable discussion of Black Lives Matter in schools.

 The National Education Association has a dedicated site for racial and social justice resources at NEA Ed Justice, as well as a 2020 Black Lives Matter at school voter toolkit for the upcoming election.
+This map shows where resolutions have passed to create police-free schools, as well as where there has been organizing by educators, students, or others mobilizing around this issue.
+Have information about your local resolution, petition or other organizing or mobilization efforts added to the map.

 The Hunt Institute, an affiliate of the Duke University Sanford School of Public Policy, is offering a series of webinars on race and education.